 If you or someone close to you has suffered serious damage at the hands of a medical health practitioner you should promptly call a medical malpractice lawyer for help.
-Call me at 530-823-0705 or 916-884-0705 or schedule your free consultation here.
+Call me at 530-823-0705 or 916-884-0705 or text me at 530-305-7396 to schedule your free consultation.

 Failed to diagnosis

 Medical malpractice lawyers get calls from people whose doctors have failed to diagnose conditions, like breast cancer.

 We get calls from people looking for an attorney who handles misdiagnosis cases.
 For example, we have recovered wrongful death damages for surviving children when their mother was misdiagnosed with an ear infection and died the next morning from bacterial meningitis.

 Medical malpractice lawyers also handle cases involving surgical errors, like mistakenly leaving foreign objects inside people after surgery is completed, substandard plastic surgery cases, prescription medication errors, and even psychiatric malpractice when there is a suicide that could have been prevented.

 Also common are hospital negligence cases, where lab results are misread or ignored, medication is improperly dosed, or the patient is released from the hospital prematurely.